-HUMAC focuses on private‐sector humanitarian initiatives and partnerships that go beyond donations or transactions, and that aim at the co‐creation of innovative solutions instead.
+HUMAC focuses on not-for-profit humanitarian engagement.
+We examine corporate donations, and we study in-depth partnerships that aim at the co‐creation of innovative solutions.

 We leverage insights from research on cross‐sector collaboration to study the organizational and ethical challenges that arise from direct private‐sector engagement in humanitarian action and how these may be addressed.